 I love my work as I get to be creative, meet wonderful people, and it is never boring.

 I have worked in educational and larger service settings, as a teacher's' aide, supports coordinator, direct support worker, teacher/facilitator and a self-managed consultant as well as leading a small Community Development team in South East Qld.

 My interest and deep desire to work with people with disability to achieve their goals comes from a strong sense of social justice, commitment to inclusive practice and a belief in seeing difference as uniqueness.

-My role with roundsquared is varied as I also work with our STAaR program and, with input from the team and our members, create our newsletters.
+I also create our newsletters - with input from the team and our members.
 I love connecting with the wide variety of inspiring people I come into contact with, and enjoy hearing your individual stories.

 My previous experience began with a decade in retail management, followed by five years working with children.
 This all led to running a Sydney Nanny agency as founder & director, providing support workers for families.
 My interest in working with people has now evolved to lie firmly within the field of disability support.

 Customer service has been at the heart of my varied working life in the UK, USA and Australia.
 I have worked in local government, business administration, retail and health care provision, where my focus is on the individual and how best to serve their needs.